SolaceProducts/pubsubplus-pks-quickstart/README.md

 #### Use Helm to install the deployment

-There are two options to use the "solace" Helm chart:
+There are two options to use the "pubsubplus" Helm chart:

 a) From a local clone of this GitHub project; or
 <br/>